frederic-perez/AmE-dictionary/data/idioms.md

 __in the midst of (something)__ :three::hammer:
 __in the money__
 __in the next breath__ _(especially when speaking)_ In or at the very next moment or opportunity; in a very short space of time.
-__in the nick of time__ Just at the critical moment; just in time. _I got to the drugstore just in the nick of time.
+__in the nick of time__ :two: Just at the critical moment; just in time. _I got to the drugstore just in the nick of time.
 It’s a good thing, because I really need this medicine!_
 __in the nude__ _Sleeping in the nude._
 __in the offing__ :dart::two: __1__ In the near or immediate future; soon to come: _with exams finished and graduation in the offing._ _A budding rivalry could be in the offing._ __2__ Nearby; at hand.
 __in the pipeline__ :dart: In progress or about to be started or implemented. _Don’t worry, your raise is in the pipeline for next quarter._